How to Become a Home Owner

-Each adult family member must be willing to help build their home and is required to provide 250 hours of labor toward building a HFH house.
+Each adult family member must be willing to help build their home and is required to provide 250 hours of labor "sweat equity" toward building an HFH house.
 This “sweat equity” helps build ownership in the house.

 Current Living Conditions: This is not limited to, but may include unsafe structural conditions, plumbing, heating, overcrowding, etc. of rental property.

 Financial Need: The applicant may not be eligible for a conventional mortgage through a private lending institution, but eligible through MAHFH.

 Income: The applicant must have a steady income to make monthly mortgage and escrow payments.
-The maximum yearly family income ranges from $25,100 for a family of two to $41,450 for a family of four.
+The maximum yearly family income ranges from $25,750 to $42,3600 based on a family of four.
 (Income is based on HUD income guidelines in relation to Habitat specifications.)